 One important thing to note: If you happen to have more than a day to spend in the area, consider taking a day trip to the nearby Tybee Island.
 There you’ll find beaches, even more seafood, and lots of sunshine… and it’ll take you less than an hour to get there.
 If you do get a chance to make it over to Tybee Island, grab some fresh, shuck-them-yourself oysters and seafood soup from the wonderfully kitschy Crab Shack at Chimney Creek; meet some of the water-bound locals with Captain Mike Dolphin Cruises; and find a spot on the beach to sprawl out on.

 Back to Savannah.
-From the bar-lined River Street and the scenic Historic District to the charming Victorian District and the artsy Starland District, there’s way more to see and do than you could possibly take on in 24 hours—but we’re going to do our best to give you a taste of the entire city, even if you only have one day to do some exploring.
+From the bar-lined River Street and the scenic Historic District to the charming Victorian District and the artsy Starland District, there are so many things to do in Savannah that require more than 24 hours—but we’re going to do our best to give you a taste of the entire city, even if you only have one day to do some exploring.
 If you’re looking for a recommendation on where to stay, the Perry Lane Hotel, an American Express Fine Hotel & Resort property, is a perfectly located hotel that gets top scores for its restaurant, bars, luxury amenities, and service.
 Let’s start you off there, in the downtown district of Savannah...

 8 a.m.: Start your day off at the Perry Lane, where hotel guests can pick up a complimentary cup of coffee from the bar in between the lobby and The Emporium Kitchen & Wine Market, the hotel’s main restaurant (and a great spot for brunch).
 There, you can try Bowerbird Coffee, a locally owned brand that’s set up shop inside the hotel.
 But we’re going to send you somewhere else for breakfast...